 - Outline how each parent will be responsible for the daily needs of the children.

 Parents should consider their children’s best interests and needs when developing a parenting plan.
 Most couples will develop a parenting plan with the assistance of a child custody lawyer outside of court.
-It is usually in your family’s best interest to resolve disagreements outside of court with the assistance of a qualified child custody lawyer, like the Delray Beach, Florida attorneys at the CMO Law Group, L.L.C.
+It is usually in your family’s best interest to resolve disagreements outside of court with the assistance of a qualified child custody lawyer, like the Delray Beach, Florida attorneys at the The Law Offices of Melissa Anne Murray, PA.
 Taking a parenting plan dispute to court can result in a judgment that nobody wants.
 Parents who do this are putting their family’s future in the hands of a judge—essentially a stranger.
 This is why many families spend the time working with a qualified child custody attorney to assist them with their parenting plan and child custody disagreements.
 Disagreement and conflict may be part of most child custody arrangements.
-However, a caring and compassionate family attorney like the CMO Law Group, L.L.C. in Delray Beach, Florida can help you navigate this emotional and challenging legal process.
+However, a caring and compassionate family attorney like The Law Offices of Melissa Anne Murray, PA in Delray Beach, Florida can help you navigate this emotional and challenging legal process.

 Determining Child Support in Delray Beach, Florida